+This exotic spice island combines mesmerizing beauty with the outstanding hospitality of its colorful people.
 Zanzibar is located about 35 kilometers off the coast of Tanzania.
 It comprises the 1,464 square kilometer main island of Unguja (also known as Zanzibar); the island of Pemba (868 – square kilometers), which is located about 50 kilometers north of Unguja and famed for its deep-sea fishing and scuba-diving; and a number of smaller islands.
-Set as a jewel in the Indian Ocean.
+Zanzibar is truly the jewel of the Indian Ocean.

 Zanzibar is warm almost all the year round with heavy rains from March to May and lesser rains during October and November.
 February is the hottest month with a maximum average temperature of 29 degrees Celsius, while in August the temperature falls to 21 degrees Celsius.